Refrainlhy/Refrainlhy.github.io/_pages/about.md

 <!-- * <font color="#CE1126"> Self-motivated full-time Research Assistants (RAs) with strong coding skills are seeked.
 Part-time RA positions are NOT available. </font>-->

-* <font color="#CE1126"> Self-funded PhD/MPhil candidates，dual-degree PhD programme, visiting scholars are also welcome.</font>
+* <font color="#CE1126"> Self-funded PhD/MPhil candidates, dual-degree PhD programme, visiting scholars are also welcome.</font>

 * <font color="#CE1126"> Self-motivated undergraduate and master's students with strong coding skills (from PolyU, mainland universities, etc.), who are interested in our research topics, are also welcome.
 These students will be given priority consideration for PhD opportunities.   </font>